realsahilsaini/realsahilsaini/README.md

 ## 🙋‍♂️ About Me

-- 🌱 Currently learning tech stack that are used in Blockchain, RPA, Data Science, AI/ML and many more
+- 🌱 Currently learning tech stack that are used in Blockchain, RPA, Data Science, AI/ML
 - 👯 To solve real world problems
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I'm a vocalist and sports enthusiast too